-Part III requires information on any other federal, state and/or local assistance that is to be used in conjunction with the CDBG-DR activity.
+Part III requires information on any other federal, state and/or local assistance that is to be used in conjunction with the CDBG-DR or CDBG-MIT activity.

 Part IV requires the identification of interested parties.
-Interested parties are persons and entities with a reportable financial interest in the activity.
+Interested parties are persons and entities with a reportable financial interest in the project.
 If an entity (such as a corporation, partnership, etc.) is being disclosed, the disclosure in Part IV must include an identification of each officer, director, principal stockholder, or other official of the entity.
 Please indicate if the person or entity is a "sole proprietorship."
-All consultants, developers and contractors involved in the application for CDBG-DR assistance, or in the planning, development, or implementation of the activity, must be identified as an interested party.
-Also, any other person or entity that has a pecuniary interest in the activity that exceeds \$50,000 or 10 percent of the CDBG-DR assistance whichever is lower, must be listed as an interested party.
-Pecuniary interest means any financial involvement in the activity, including (but not limited to) situations in which a person or entity has an equity interest in the activity, shares in any profit on resale or any distribution of surplus cash or other assets of the activity or receives compensation for any goods or services provided in connection with the activity.
-(The following are not considered interested parties: local CDBG-DR administrative staff, recipients of housing assistance, and rehabilitation contractors as long as the rehabilitation agreement is between the property owner and the contractor.)

-Part V requires applicants to identify the sources and uses of all funds to be used in conjunction with the CDBG-DR funded activity.
-The sources and uses must include all the other assistance identified in Part III as well as the CDBG-DR funds identified in Part I, items 3a, and 3b.
+All consultants, developers and contractors involved in the application for CDBG-DR or CDBG-MIT assistance, or in the planning, development, or implementation of the project, must be identified as an interested party.
+Also, any other person or entity that has a pecuniary interest in the project that exceeds \$50,000 or 10 percent of the award, whichever is lower, must be listed as an interested party.
+Pecuniary interest means any financial involvement in the project, including (but not limited to) situations in which a person or entity has an equity interest in the project, shares in any profit on resale or any distribution of surplus cash or other assets of the project or receives compensation for any goods or services provided in connection with the project.
+(The following are not considered interested parties: local CDBG-DR or CDBG-MIT administrative staff, recipients of housing assistance, and rehabilitation contractors as long as the rehabilitation agreement is between the property owner and the contractor.)
+Part V requires applicants to identify the sources and uses of all funds to be used in conjunction with the CDBG-DR or CDBG-MIT funded activity.
+The sources and uses must include all the other assistance identified in Part III as well as the CDBG-DR or CDBG-MIT funds identified in Part I, items 3a, and 3b.